Lrapava/brainf-ck/README.md

 # What is this?
-My BrainFuck interpreter + a few demos.
+My BrainF\*ck interpreter + a few demos.

-# What is brainfuck?
+# What is brainf\*ck?
-Brainfuck is an esoteric programming language created in 1993 by Urban Müller.
+Brainf\*ck is an esoteric programming language created in 1993 by Urban Müller.
 It's basically a turing machine.
-For more information about brainfuck: https://en.wikipedia.org/wiki/Brainfuck
+For more information about brainf\*ck: https://en.wikipedia.org/wiki/Brainfuck